 You may prefer something that is very automated.
 Or maybe you like having more control over the volume.
 Is a longer battery life important to you?

-To be very satisfied, discuss these preferences during the fitting.
+To be very satisfied, discuss these preferences before your fitting.

 Many issues that come up regarding fit, lifestyle, and how you actually use your hearing aids can be addressed through the fitting process.
 Many hearing aid manufacturers will allow you to demo the devices before making a decision.
 During this trial period, you’ll be able to get a sense of whether a particular brand of hearings aids would meet your needs.